yosshi2685/Evade-Script/README.md

 # ⭐ SUPPORT THE PROJECT

-If you enjoy Evade, consider starring this repository.
+If you enjoy Overpowered Evade Script, consider starring this repository.

 <br>